 However, the complaint must be made within three years of either the relevant incident or from when the complainant first became aware of their concerns.

 It's usually better to help patients resolve concerns, even some time after the event.
 The regulations don't stop you responding to concerns after this three-year time limit, just that these complaints regulations will not apply to that process.

 You're still able to resolve minor issues directly with your patients - the regulations don't apply to oral complaints resolved locally within one working day.

 - Concerns must first be addressed locally by the primary care provider or hospital.

 - If the concerns involve more than one responsible body, the organisations must co-operate and provide a coordinated response.

 We strongly support the principle of local resolution.
 Speed, sympathy and a willingness to listen and explain are often all that are needed to resolve concerns.

-Hospitals and practices should appoint a responsible officer (often the chief executive or a GP partner) to oversee arrangements for dealing with concerns, and to make lessons are learned.
+Hospitals and practices should appoint a responsible officer (often the chief executive or a GP partner) to oversee arrangements for dealing with concerns, and to make sure lessons are learned.
 There must also be a senior investigations manager who is responsible for the investigation and consideration of concerns.

 Acknowledge concerns within two working days.
 If the concern is made orally, give the complainant a written record that sets out the details.
 The organisation must also offer to discuss: